jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/25 - The Opening Battle.md

 ## Introduction

-Every day since 1970's, Americans and Canadians have felt a little less happy.
+Every day on the frontline since the 1970's has gotten worse.
 That's when the internet, transitor, personal computer, we're all invented at ready to transform society.
-At first they were weak, so the changes should have been small.
-But instead they were very limited.
-Darth Blockbuster kept blocking them from transforming society.
-Thus, our society wasn't transforming to our technological capabilities.
-Our ruling philosphy was getting more out of date.

-People were less happy, because they were an increasingly living in a non-functioning society.
-Like in education, our transportation, insurance, food production, governance, and so many industries hasn't changed despite the radically new tools available.

-Gladly, some Jedi fought back.
-They're our example to keep winning more battles.
+Instead, Darth Blockbuster used the ruling philosophy to prevent extras majically connecting with new tools to solve their problems.
+Our riling philosophy has gotten increasingly out of date.

+Gladly, the Jedi kept fighting.
+Here's how the fought to create new tools, so the extras can majically uprade themselves and society too.

 ## How New Tools Start the Fight